LC-Linkous/reverse_engineering_notes/README.md

 IoT protocol analysis examines communication standards used in Internet of Things devices, including:
 * application-layer protocols,
 * transport mechanisms,
-* ONE MORE HERE!!
+* data serialization and encoding formats,
+* security and authentication mechanisms,
 * and device management frameworks.

 These protocols often prioritize ease of deployment and low resource consumption over security, creating widespread vulnerabilities in connected device ecosystems.
+This is similat to the goals of Bluetooth because 1. these devices very often are the same device with multiple options for wireless communication, and 2. these devices need to be lower power and easily deployable in order to make the vast networks that modern users want to deploy.
+Ad-Hoc networks, or networks on demand, are key to deploying smart home and other IoT networks, and they are often managed by several layers of APIs, apps, services, and communication demands.

 Three popular communication protocols/methods are:
 * **HTTP/HTTPS and WebSocket:** Traditional web protocols adapted for IoT device communication and cloud connectivity